Stanko/Stanko.github.io/content/blog/2022-10-23-making-2d-platformer-controls.md

 });
 ```

 Now when we have our `activeKeys`, we can use them in our animation loop.
-To make sure I'm not making any typos when typing key names, I created a simple mapper:
+To make sure I'm not making any typos when typing key names, I created a simple enum:

 {{spoiler(text="
 ```tsx